 - 50 g of coriander seeds

 - For homemade smoking, distribute the dried chilies on a metal kitchen tray.
-Place some native wood shavings at the bottom of the oven, turn the temperature to the maximum until the shavings begin to smoke, then lower the temperature to the minimum and maintain for 40 minutes, ensuring it does not burn.
+Place some native wood shavings at the bottom of the oven, turn the temperature to the maximum until the shavings begin to smoke, and then lower the temperature to the minimum and maintain it for 40 minutes, ensuring it does not burn.

-- In a medium skillet, add coriander seeds and chilies without the stems, heat over medium heat for a couple of minutes, stirring gently with a wooden spoon until the mixture produces an intense aroma.
+- In a medium skillet, add coriander seeds and chilies without the stems, and heat over medium heat for a couple of minutes, stirring gently with a wooden spoon until the mixture produces an intense aroma.
 Remove from heat.

 - In a large stone mortar, grind the chilies, salt, and coriander seeds until a coarse, flaky texture is achieved, never powdered.
 Another option is to use a food processor or a clean coffee grinder, always being careful not to grind too much.
 Cool and store the merkén in a cool, dry place until ready to use.